Pavement Accident Claims

 How can I help the chances of my pavement claim succeeding?

-1. Take close-up photos of the defect from various angles that clearly show the defect.
-The best way to demonstrate the fault size is to put a ruler next to the defect to demonstrate the height.
+- Take close-up photos of the defect from various angles that clearly show the defect.
+The best way to prove the depth of the fault is to put a ruler next to the defect to demonstrate the height.
+This photographic evidence can be crucial.

-2. If there were witnesses, try to get their details.
+- If there were witnesses, try to get their details.
 Then, you can contact them later for statements of what they saw.
+Witness statements can be hugely supportive in public injury claims.

 What are the most common injuries after a trip or fall pavement accident?